Monterey Bay FC: Cardinale Stadium

-Monterey Bay F.C. plays their games at what was Freeman Stadium on the campus of California State University, Monterey Bay.
+Monterey Bay FC plays their games at what was Freeman Stadium on the campus of California State University, Monterey Bay.
 The stadium was renovated with private funds and holds 6,000 fans.
 Ground breaking for the stadium renovations took place on September 16, 2021.
 The team entered into a multi-year partnership with the Cardinale Automotive Group for the stadium naming rights.
 The venue was renamed Cardinale Stadium, which opened on May 7, 2022.
+As of the 2025 season, the stadium hosts both the USL Championship team as well as the club's USL League Two side, Monterey Bay FC 2.
+In March 2025, Monterey Bay FC and CSUMB proposed a stadium upgrade project that would improve the facilities in and around the stadium which would allow for more events to be hosted at the stadium.
+The upgrades include permanent men's and women's locker rooms, which would open the door to Monterey Bay potentially hosting a women's team.